Modern software for

 Honest feedback in exchange.

-We're opening a limited beta in June 2026 - and taking applications now.
-First twenty engineers get a free perpetual licence in exchange for bug reports, feature requests, and the occasional grumpy email.
+We're opening a limited beta on 1 July 2026 - and taking applications now.
+First twenty engineers get a free perpetual licence in exchange for bug reports and feature requests.